zhangj111/rencos/Readme.md

 # Retrieval-based Neural Source Code Summarization
-This project mainly includes source ode, experimental data and results of our approach Rencos.
-We also release two approaches NNGen and GRNMT referred in our paper that are not publicly available and implemented by ourselves.
+This project mainly includes source ode, experimental data and results of our paper entitled "Retrieval-based Neural Source Code Summarization" that will be presented at ICSE'2020.
+Instead of only relying on a single encoder-decoder model, our proposed approach Rencos can take advantages of both neural and retrieval-based techniques by enhancing it with retrieved similar code snippets from the aspects of syntax and semantics though our fusion model.
+The results on the source code summarization task show that it can effectively deal with low-frequency problem in NMT-based approach and thus improve the performance.

 ## How to run the code and reproduce experimtal results of our approach?